 Some of her work has been published in the local newspaper, and on TCPalm.com.
 A few titles are, “Luckily, I didn't get the beak,” “Honeybees provide an interesting interlude,” and “Outdoor exploration.”
 Her opinion, “Add Parenting to Our Academic Curriculum” was published in the opinions section of her local Press Journal newspaper, as well as her opinion on “Black Friday.”
 One painting was featured in The Vero Magazine, another hung in Duval's Gallery, Key West, Florida, many were accepted into juried art shows, and many of her photos are featured in her local newspaper.
 (One of those photos won a second place photo contest).

 She gives thanks for these gifts because they are what aided in her confidence.
 Doors opened and her low self-esteem boosted into a higher self-esteem.

-Because of these talents and the encouragement of loved ones, Connie went back to school, received her GED Diploma, and now attends a two-year college to receive an A.S. degree in Graphic Design Technology.
+Because of these talents and the encouragement of loved ones, Connie went back to school, received her GED Diploma, Administrative Assistance Certificate, and now has an A.S. degree in Graphic Design Technology.
 Connie is a member of The 2013 All-Florida Academic Team.
 'Each year, an All-Florida Academic Team is named to recognize outstanding students in the Florida College System.
 This distinction is bestowed upon these students in recognition of their academic achievement, leadership and service to the community.